stormmui/graphql-redis-github/README.md

 Modify the file inside **data/in/v100.json**.

-This will enable you to process any Github repo you want data on.
+This will enable you to process any Github repo you want to retrieve data on.

 ### About the code